Travis S. Taylor: Television

 Taylor first appeared in episodes of The Universe and Life After People for the History Channel in 2010, after his name came up in a search regarding space warfare.
 Taylor was then on National Geographic Channel's When Aliens Attack in 2011.

 In the summer of 2011, the National Geographic Channel announced a new series called Rocket City Rednecks which features Taylor.
 The first episode showed in September 2011.
 A self-proclaimed 'redneck rocket scientist', Taylor focuses on 'hillbilly ingenuity' for the show's backyard science experiments, aided by his family and best friend, who are all machinists and inventors.
 The show ran for two seasons, from September 2011 to January 2013.

 In 2015, he hosted the series "3 Scientists Walk into a Bar", which had four episodes in 2015.
 From 2017 he appeared on the History Channel show Ancient Aliens, starting in the Season 12 episode "Voices of the Gods," and following with appearances in 28 episodes through season 18.
 Additional History Channel appearances were on The Tesla Files and The Curse of Oak Island in 2019.
-Taylor led a 2020 History Channel series focusing on mysteries at Skinwalker Ranch, Utah, United States, in which he and a team investigated potential paranormal phenomena, with a second and third season in 2021 and 2022.
+Taylor, along with principal investigator Erik Bard, leads a History Channel series focusing on mysteries titled The Secret of Skinwalker Ranch, in which they investigate potentially anomalous phenomena.

 On other networks, he appeared in episodes of In Search of Monsters and NASA's Unexplained Files.